introdh2016/syllabus/README.md

         Contribution to Topic Modeling.”
 Journal of Digital Humanities.
         Vol 2.
 No. 1 Winter 2012.] (http://journalofdigitalhumanities.org/2-1/dh-contribution-to-topic-modeling/)

-    -   [Goldstone, Andrew and Ted Underwood.
-“What Can Topic Models of PMLA Teach Us About the History of Literary Scholarship?”
-        Journal of Digital Humanities.
-Vol 2.
-No. 1 Winter 2012.] (http://journalofdigitalhumanities.org/2-1/what-can-topic-models-of-pmla-teach-us-by-ted-underwood-and-andrew-goldstone/)

     -   In class: Explore [Mining The Dispatch.](http://dsl.richmond.edu/dispatch/) and [Signs at 40] (http://signsat40.signsjournal.org/)